Fein (song): Live performances

 Scott's live performances of the song have drawn an overall mixed reception.
-He performed most the songs from Utopia for the first time, including "Fein", during his concert at Rome on August 7, 2023.
+He performed most of the songs from Utopia for the first time, including "Fein", during his concert at the Circus Maximus in Rome on August 7, 2023.
 The event attracted media attention for triggering an approximately 1.3 magnitude artificial earthquake due to moshing from the crowd of nearly 60,000 people.
 Playboi Carti performed "Fein" for the first time on August 18 during a headlining show for Blockfest in Finland, where he was joined by Opium signee Destroy Lonely and a guitarist supporting the track.

 During his Circus Maximus Tour set at the SoFi Stadium in California on November 5, Scott brought out Carti as they performed "Fein" for the first time together.
 Billboard labeled the performance "the show’s most riveting moment."
 At a Circus Maximus show in Tulsa, Oklahoma, on November 19, Scott performed "Fein" 10 consecutive times in a row.
 He did so again during a concert at Barclays Center in New York City on December 19.
 Scott explained his performance during an interview on The Tonight Show Starring Jimmy Fallon, saying: "Man, I have the best fans in the world and I go off the energy they give me, and they were wild that night, and so I just got even wilder."